 From T-Mobile, Turbulence is an extension of Chaos Toolkit that, like T-Mobile’s microservices, runs in a Cloud Foundry BOSH environment and can take an organization name, space name, and application name in and block either access to that application, or that application’s access to one or more of its bound services.
 Turbulence and its drivers have been released as open source projects by T-Mobile.
 No official support is available, but documentation is available and development is active.

 There are other tools that you can use to perform chaos experiments.
 Any technology component in your stack can theoretically be targeted with some form of intentional failure to see how the rest of your stack handles that failure.
 You can find ways to attack that are minimal, well-bounded, and carefully limited to minimize the blast radius.
-The main thing to keep in mind at all times is that you are seeking resilience, looking for areas of weakness that you can work to strengthen.
+The main thing to keep in mind at all times is that you are seeking reliability, looking for areas of weakness that you can work to strengthen.
 Poke.
 Prod.
 Experiment.
 Learn.
 Adapt.
 Grow.
 Some paths that follow this pattern are easier, safer, or more secure than other paths.
 Find the one that works best for your company, your technology stack, and your budget and personnel constraints.